-PATRICK SCHMIDT is Associate professor of music education at Florida International
+PATRICK SCHMIDT is Associate professor of music education and Associate Director of the School of Music at Florida International

 Watch below the video regarding a new Miami Project for Underserved Children as well a report in the FIU MAGAZINE.